cnr-isti-vclab/MoReLab/README.md

 # Installation instructions
-This software is being developed in Python 3.8.
+This software has been developed in Python 3.8 and PyQt5.

 ## Guideline for Windows and Linux